Practitioner Moot Program

 The “Loyola moot” builds on one of Loyola’s competitive advantages.
-Loyola Law School’s faculty boasts twelve former Ninth Circuit clerks — more than any other law school in the Ninth Circuit.
-Indeed, Loyola has a larger percentage of doctrinal faculty members with appellate clerkship experience, state and federal, than any other area school (and ranks fourth in California, behind only UC-Berkeley, Stanford, and UC-Davis).
+Loyola Law School’s faculty boasts 12 former Ninth Circuit clerks — more than any other law school in the Ninth Circuit.
+Indeed, Loyola has a larger percentage of doctrinal faculty members with appellate clerkship experience, state and federal, than any other area school (and ranks fourth in California, behind only UC Berkeley, Stanford, and UC Davis).

 Loyola also has an extensive array of faculty members with appellate practice experience, in the California courts, in the Ninth Circuit, and beyond.
 Loyola’s Advocacy Institute houses, among other assets, a successful Appellate Advocacy course, and repeat champion student appellate moot court teams.
 And Loyola has longstanding close relationships with consistent appellate practitioners, including the ACLU, the Office of the Federal Public Defender, and the U.S. Attorney’s Office.